mizolotu/smart_excavator/README.md

 ## Continue training

 Residual policy has been learned for 4-5 days, while pure - only for several hours so far.
-To continue training, substitute policy_name with either "residual" or "pure" (default: residual) and specify number of environments (default: 2), for example:
+To continue training, substitute "policy_name" with either "residual" or "pure" (default: residual) and specify number of environments (default: 2), for example:
 ```bash
 python excavator_demo.py -m path_to_the_excavator_mvs -t train -p residual -n 2
 ```